All images © by Roberto Piperno, owner of the domain. Write to email@example.com. Text edited by Rosamie Moore.

 1850 ca. Map of the environs of Rome

 1) Via Cassia: it branches off Via Flaminia at Ponte Milvio and leads to northern Italy through Viterbo, Siena and Florence; locations near Rome along Via Cassia shown in this website: S. Maria di Galeria, Isola Farnese and Formello.

-3) Via Salaria: it starts at Porta Salaria and it leads eastwards to S. Benedetto del Tronto again on the Adriatic Sea through Rieti; the road was used for the salt trade and it is named after it; locations near Rome along Via Salaria shown in this website: Ponte Salario.
+3) Via Salaria: it starts at Porta Salaria and it leads eastwards to S. Benedetto del Tronto again on the Adriatic Sea through Rieti and Ascoli; the road was used for the salt trade and it is named after it; locations near Rome along Via Salaria shown in this website: Ponte Salario.